Do Unions Shape Political Ideologies at Work?: Introduction

-Third, we shed new light on the spread of political preferences at work through combining establishment-level union election data with an individual-level political outcome.
-The existing literature on the political impact of unions has focused either on individual union members and their households \citep[e.g.,][]{Freeman2003} or on aggregate outcomes comprising the whole county or state population \citep[e.g.,][]{Feigenbaum2018}.
-By focusing on the unionizing workplace, we are the first to consider within-firm dynamics and, in particular, the reaction of management – the out-group that is likely indirectly affected by unionization and a key actor when it comes to political influence.
-Thus, we relate to studies documenting contagion effects in political behavior in general \citep[e.g.,][]{Nickerson2008}, spillovers in political donations between managers and workers \citep{Babenko2020, Stuckatz2022}, and effects of intergroup contact at the workplace on political preferences \citep{Andersson2021}.
+Third, we shed new light on the spread of political preferences at work by combining establishment-level union election data with an individual-level political outcome.
+Existing research on the political impact of unions has focused either on individual union members and their households \citep[e.g.,][]{Freeman2003} or on aggregate outcomes comprising the whole county or state population \citep[e.g.,][]{Feigenbaum2018}.
+By focusing on the unionizing workplace, we are the first to consider within-firm dynamics, particularly the reaction of management –- an out-group that is likely indirectly affected by unionization and a key actor in political influence.
+Thereby, we expand on studies of politics in the workplace \citep{Colonnelli2022, Chinoy2024, Frake2024}, specifically those examining spillovers in political donations between managers and workers \citep{Babenko2020, Stuckatz2022} and the political effects of intergroup contact at work \citep{Andersson2021}.\footnote{Closely related to our findings, \cite{boudreau2024} and \cite{hertelfernandez2024} also show that union leaders can play a crucial role in coordinating workers by fostering consensus around unions' political positions and establishing norms of political participation.}